-On January 1 and July 1, 2019, the Company leased buildings for its office and plant.
-The leases of office and plant typically run for a period of 2 years and 13.5 years, respectively.
+On July 1, 2019, the Company leased buildings for its plant with a leases period of 13.5 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.